-We paid a dividend of \$0.075 per share in the first quarter and \$0.08 per share in the second, third and fourth quarter of fiscal 2017.
+We paid a dividend of \$0.08 per share in the first quarter and \$0.09 per share in the second, third and fourth quarter of fiscal 2018.
 These dividends were eligible under the Income Tax Act (Canada) and its provincial equivalents.

 Our Board of Directors has the discretion to set the amount and timing of any dividend.
-The Board reviews the dividend policy once a year based on the cash requirements of our operating activities, liquidity requirements and projected financial position.
-We expect to declare dividends of approximately \$85.9 million in fiscal 2018 based on our current dividend policy and the number of common shares outstanding as at March 31, 2017.
+The Board reviews the dividend policy annually based on the cash requirements of our operating activities, liquidity requirements and projected financial position.
+We expect to declare dividends of approximately \$96.4 million in fiscal 2019 based on our current dividend and the number of common shares outstanding as at March 31, 2018.

-CAE's Dividend Reinvestment Plan provides that Canadian resident shareholders can elect to receive Common Share dividends in lieu of cash dividends.
-During fiscal 2015, 2016 and 2017, CAE issued 1,817,917, 1,589,080 and 221, 020 common shares, respectively, as stock dividends.
+CAE's Dividend Reinvestment Plan provides that Canadian and U.K. resident shareholders can elect to receive Common Share dividends in lieu of cash dividends.
+During fiscal 2016, 2017, and 2018 CAE issued 1,589,080, 221, 020, and 173,964 common shares, respectively, as stock dividends.

-5.2 Repurchase and cancellation of shares
+5.2 Repurchase and Cancellation of Shares